ryanpaulk/cleandataproject/CodeBook.md

-## GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+## Codebook

-## describes the variables, the data, and any transformations or work that you performed to clean up the data
+## Functions and Transformations used to clean up the data

 1. Download the data locally and unzip
 2. Load relevant libraries: dplyr, tidyr, data.table